noahm/rss-proxy/README.md

 # RSS Proxy

 A simple proxy server for RSS feeds.
+RIP Yahoo Pipes.

 Supports serving protected feeds to clients without support for basic HTTP auth by injecting into the request.
 (Overcast on iOS)